Zenith-the-realest/school-vault/Notes/Physics/Net resistance and circuit calculations.md

 # What is **net resistacne?**

 Net resistance is the total resistance.
-If the components or their arrangements are changed, the net resistance changes?
+If the components or their arrangements are changed, the net resistance changes.

 > For example, imagine a lamp in the circuit.
 If another lamp is added in **series,** the current will *decrease,* and the net resistance *increases.*
 > However, if you added another lamp in **parallel,** the total current *increases,* and the net resistance *decreases.*